 Question (a): is the risk below any unacceptable limit?

-The HSE has suggested that as a very broad indication an individual risk of death of 1 in 100,000 per annum shouldrepresent the dividing line between what could be just tolerable for any substantial category of workers for any large part of a working life, and what is unacceptable for any but fairly exceptional groups.
-For members of the public who have a risk imposed on them in the wider interest of society this limit is judged to be an order of magnitude lower –1 in 10,000 per annum.
+The HSE has suggested that, as a very broad indication, an individual risk of death of 1 in 100,000 per annum should “…represent the dividing line between what could be just tolerable for any substantial category of workers for any large part of a working life, and what is unacceptable for any but fairly exceptional groups”.
+For members of the public who have a risk imposed on them in the wider interest of society “this limit is judged to be an order of magnitude lower –1 in 10,000 per annum”.

 It is very important to note that these limits were originally proposed in the context of considering the tolerability of risks from onshore hazardous installations, such as nuclear or chemical plant.
 For such installations, it is relatively clear that the groups of people most exposed, who need to be considered as the limiting case, are workers at the site and/ or people living or spending a large proportion of their time in the vicinity.
 For an OREI development, identifying the most exposed groups is not easy.
 People on board passing vessels not associated with the OREI will in general only be exposed for a small proportion of time.
 Even those most involved with the development, e.g. service technicians using offshore accommodation between visits to OREI(s), may only be exposed to navigational risks for relatively short periods.
 This might suggest that the HSE’s suggested limits could be relaxed.
 But such groups are already exposed to other risks at other times.
 For example, wind farm technicians are also exposed to risks from work at height, electricity and many other hazards.
 The navigational risk associated with OREIs cannot be allowed to ‘use up’ the entire risk ‘budget’.
 Developers should therefore give very careful consideration to the question of who is exposed to risk and hence what limits may be appropriate.